-- fully implemented to alleviate the ground movement to the satisfaction of DOGGR and the Public Works Director/City Engineer. - 3.
-Injection pressures associated with secondary recovery operations shall not exceed reservoir fracture pressures as specified in California Code of Regulations Title 14, Division 2, Section 1724.10, and as approved by DOGGR. - F. Fault Investigation Report.
-Tanks or other permanent structures shall not be constructed in the Alquist-Priolo Fault Zone without preparation of a Fault Investigation Report by a California Certified Engineering Geologist, to be reviewed and approved by the Building Official.
-Following the Report, no such structure shall be placed within 50 feet of a known active fault in accordance with California Public Resources Code Division 2, Chapter 7.5 and California Code of Regulations, Title 14, Article 3. - G. Seismic Activity Tracking.
-Within 180 days of the Effective Date or at such later date as may be approved by the Public Works Director/City Engineer, for good cause shown, the Operator must demonstrate ability to track and record seismic activity relating to Oil Operations by using a fully operating and properly maintained accelerometer (in coordination with the Cal Tech Seismological Laboratory).
-The accelerometer shall determine site-specific ground accelerations as a result of any seismic event in the region (Los Angeles/Orange County and offshore waters of the Santa Monica Bay and San Pedro Channel).
-Readings from the accelerometer shall be recorded and transmitted in real-time to the Caltech Seismological Laboratory.
-The Operator shall cease operations and inspect all pipelines, tanks, and other infrastructure following any seismic event that exceeds a ground acceleration of 13 percent of gravity (0.13 g).
+- 1. No further drilling or redrilling shall be commenced or approved, until the cause of the movement has been determined. - 2.
+If the Operator's operations are the cause or a contributing factor, no further drilling or redrilling shall be commenced or approved until a remedy, such as adjustments in ground water flood operations, has been fully implemented to alleviate the ground movement to the satisfaction of DOGGR and the Public Works Director/City Engineer. - Injection pressures associated with secondary recovery operations shall not exceed reservoir fracture pressures as specified in California Code of Regulations Title 14, Division 2, Section 1724.10, and as approved by DOGGR. - F. Fault Investigation Report.
+Tanks or other permanent structures shall not be constructed across an active fault or within the Alquist-Priolo Earthquake Fault Zone without preparation of a Fault Investigation Report by a California Certified Engineering Geologist, to be reviewed and approved by the Building Official. - G. Seismic Activity Tracking System.
+Within 180 days of the date of approval of the Comprehensive Drilling Plan or at such later date as may be approved by the Public Works Director/City Engineer, for good cause shown, the Operator must demonstrate ability to track and record seismic activity relating to Oil Operations by using a fully operating and properly maintained accelerometer (in coordination with the Cal Tech Seismological Laboratory).
+The accelerometer data shall be used to determine site-specific ground accelerations as a result of any seismic event in the region (Los Angeles/Orange County and offshore waters of the Santa Monica Bay and San Pedro Channel).
+Readings from the accelerometer shall be recorded and transmitted in real-time to the California Integrated Seismic Network, The Operator shall cease operations and inspect all pipelines, tanks, and other infrastructure following any seismic event that exceeds a ground acceleration of 13 percent of gravity (0.13 g).
 The Operator shall promptly notify the Public Works Director/City Engineer if there is a seismic event that necessitates the ceasing of operations.
-The Operator shall not reinstitute operations and use of associated pipelines until all infrastructure is structurally sound as determined by DOGGR and the Public Works Director/City Engineer.
-Documentation of this requirement shall be submitted with the Drilling Use Permit application. - H. Erosion Control Plan.
-Within 180 days of the Effective Date or at such later date as may be approved by the Public Works Director/City Engineer, for good cause shown, Operator shall develop and submit for review and approval by the Public Works Director/City Engineer an Erosion Control Plan.
-All grading and other Drilling Project activities shall be in complete conformity with the approved Erosion Control Plan.
-The Erosion Control Plan shall include, but is not limited to, the following measures: - 1.
-Graded areas shall be stabilized with riprap (i.e., crushed stone) or other ground cover as soon as grading is completed.
-The surface of slopes shall be roughened during the construction period to retain water, increase infiltration, and facilitate establishing vegetation.
-Tracked machinery shall be operated up and down (parallel with) slopes to leave horizontal (perpendicular) depressions in the soil, which run across the slope, on the contour;
+The Operator shall not reinstitute operations and use of associated pipelines until all infrastructure is structurally sound as determined by DOGGR and the Public Works Director/City Engineer in consultation with the Operator.
+Documentation of this requirement shall be submitted with each Annual Drilling Plan, - H. Erosion Control Plan.
+Within 180 days of the date of approval of the Comprehensive Drilling Plan or at such later date as may be approved by the Public Works Director/City Engineer, for good cause shown, Operator shall develop and submit for review and approval by the Public Works Director/City Engineer an Erosion Control Plan.
+All grading and other Drilling Project activities shall be in complete conformity with the approved Erosion Control Plan. - The Erosion Control Plan shall include, but is not limited to, the following measures: